 Advanced Tutorial

 There are plenty of advanced topics available to us.
-Here, we will try to look at them with an enphasis on simplicity.
+Here, we will try to look at them with an emphasis on simplicity.

 Multiple commands and execution